How Pay Mistakes Spread

 In November 2025, the Employment Standards Branch recorded 192 violations in a single month.
 That was the peak of a quarter that produced 564 violations province-wide, the highest on record.

-Hospitality's share of those numbers has been climbing: from 16.3% of all ESB violations in 2023 to 20.6% in 2025, according to the ESB Published Violations register.
+In Duty Room's reclassified hospitality slice of the ESB Published Violations register, hospitality's share of those numbers has been climbing: from 12.1% of all ESB violations in 2023 to 18.1% in 20251.

-The register holds 4,471 violation records spanning March 2022 to January 2026, representing $2,387,500 in penalties1 against 1,397 employers across 1,506 investigations.
+The register holds 4,472 violation records spanning March 2022 to January 2026, representing $2,387,500 in penalties2 against 1,397 employers across 1,506 determinations.
 The register records administrative penalties only; it does not include complaints that were resolved informally, withdrawn, or settled before a determination was issued.

 Termination Pay Failures Drive Nearly a Third of All Violations